firebird-finance/firebird-docs/docs/guides/vFarmvsvSafe.md

 It is also block number where 70 % of rewards will start to get linearly released.

-Clicking on the second block will show when 70% of rewards stop being released.
+The second block will show when 70 % of rewards stop being released.

 ![3](https://user-images.githubusercontent.com/78454114/112706808-ba6d2e00-8e74-11eb-98cd-2b53b355d21b.png)

-In this specific case it means that you are receiving 30% of rewards instantly for the first 30 days, but you are also accruing your rewards for 90 days that those rewards are released.
+In this specific case it means that you are receiving 30% of rewards instantly for the first 30 days, and you are also accruing your rewards for the next 90 days when those rewards are released.
 During those 90 days you do not have to remain in vFarm to receive those rewards, they will be linearly released and you are able to claim them partially every block or claim full amount after vesting period ends.

 So in a graphic way it would look like this:

 ![4](https://user-images.githubusercontent.com/78454114/112706813-c5c05980-8e74-11eb-9db7-ab6a43e8d974.png)